 We think there's a better way to tell if you should actually feel good about the meat you're buying, and it's quite simple: it should come from animals raised in fields, not factories.

-There are currently 788 million acres of pasture in America.
-These are typically native grasslands (that once contained millions of native grazing animals) or lands unsuitable for growing row crops.
+There are over 700 million acres of pasture in America.
+These are typically native grasslands that once contained millions of native grazing animals, or hilly lands unsuitable for growing row crops.

-Virtually all of these acres would see significant improvements in ecological health with additional species of livestock, such as chickens and cows.
-These ecological improvements would include increased soil fertility, above and below-ground biomass, biodiversity, water retention, water absorption, dry season growth, carbon sequestration, and carrying capacity across millions of species of flora and fauna.
+Virtually all of these acres would see significant improvements in ecological health with addition of carefully managed livestock, such as chickens and cows.
+These ecological improvements would include increased soil fertility, above and below-ground biomass, biodiversity, water retention, water absorption, dry season growth, carbon sequestration, and carrying capacity across countless species of flora and fauna.

 These methods are ultimately better for the people, planet, and animals.